bmyerz/minized-examples/axi_counter/README.md

              3590000, running the testbench, data read from Counter was 32'h0000000e
 $finish called at time : 3590 ns : File "C:/Users/bdmyers/ZynqWithSaturatingCounter/ZynqWithSaturatingCounter.srcs/sim_1/new/tb.v" Line 88
 ```

+9. From here you can Generate a bitstream and try it on the board with SDK.

+TODO: add source for counter C code.